It's a very informative and appreciative article. Read More

 The Effect of Exposure to (Non-)Like-Minded Information on the Use of Political Incivility on Twitter

-Does exposure to like-minded/non-like-minded information lead to the use of political incivility?
-Few studies have investigated this question, and the results have been mixed.
-There are two conflicting possibilities: (i) if individuals are frequently exposed to like-minded political information, they reinforce their pre-existing beliefs and are, thus, more likely to use uncivil language, and (ii) if individuals are frequently exposed to non-like-minded information, they often feel negative emotions and are, therefore, more likely to use incivility.
-To evaluate these two competing hypotheses, I analyze Japanese Twitter data using a semi-supervised learning method.
-The results show that individuals who are exposed to non-like-minded information are more likely to use political incivility.
+Does exposure to like- and non-like-minded information lead to political incivility?
+Few previous studies have investigated this question, and the results have been mixed.
+There are two conflicting possibilities: (i) if individuals are frequently exposed to like-minded political information, their preexisting beliefs are reinforced and they are more likely to use uncivil language, and (ii) if individuals are frequently exposed to non-like-minded information, they often feel negative emotions and therefore are more likely to be uncivil.
+To evaluate these two competing hypotheses, the present study analyzes data from Japanese Twitter using a semi-supervised machine learning method.
+The results show that individuals who are exposed to non-like-minded information are more prone to political incivility.

 Declaration of conflicts of interestThe author declares no conflicts of interest associated with this manuscript.

 Corresponding author firstname.lastname@example.org

 - Yes, I agree to Advance terms